Combinatorial Creativity: A New Frontier in Generalization Abilities: Results and Discussion

 \paragraph{The novelty-utility tradeoff.} In~\Cref{fig:novelty-utility-tradeoff}, we plot the relationship between novelty and utility across all three model sizes.
 Previously, \citet{limit_theorems} established a fundamental, information-theoretic limit between novelty and utility for combinatorial creativity.
 We find a similar novelty-utility tradeoff holds here: across all three scales, as the number of utility constraints increases, the novelty of artifacts exhibits a clear downward trend.
-Importantly, this tradeoff does not improve by increasing model size, suggesting it is a fundamental characteristic of today's LLMs.
+While this tradeoff does not improve by increasing model size to 100M, frontier models today are well into the billions of parameters.
+Our work provides a foundation for future studies to explore this tradeoff for billion-parameter models.

-\paragraph{Understanding the ideation-execution gap for LLM-generated ideas.} With the novelty-utility tradeoff in mind, we provide a potential explanation for why LLMs excel at generating novel research ideas \citep{can_llms_generate_novel_ideas, spark, krenn_ideas, scimon, scideator, ideabench} but struggle at ensuring their practical feasibility, in what has been termed the \emph{ideation-execution gap} \citep{ideation_execution_gap}.
-In~\Cref{tab:utility_constraints}, we explain how our inclusion-exclusion constraints can serve as minimal abstractions for the key failure modes contributing to this gap.
-In particular, exclusion constraints can be viewed as a minimal abstraction for preventing unrealistic assumptions and excluding prohibitively expensive execution plans, while inclusion constraints can represent ensuring that a proper baseline is included and can serve as a minimal abstraction to ensure implementation plans are sufficiently detailed.
-Since the novelty-utility tradeoff remains persistent even at the 100M scale (see~\Cref{fig:novelty-utility-tradeoff}), this suggests that the same fundamental tradeoff might also plague the frontier models used in previous works.
+\paragraph{Understanding the ideation-execution gap for LLM-generated ideas.} A series of recent studies have attempted to apply combinatorial creativity explicitly for scientific idea generation \citep{scideator, sternlicht2025chimeraknowledgebasescientific, zhao2025ramonllullsthinkingmachine}.
+With the novelty-utility tradeoff in mind, we provide a potential explanation for why LLMs excel at generating novel research ideas \citep{can_llms_generate_novel_ideas, spark, krenn_ideas, scimon, ideabench} but struggle at ensuring their practical feasibility, in what has been termed the \emph{ideation-execution gap} \citep{ideation_execution_gap}.
+In~\Cref{tab:utility_constraints}, we explain how exclusion constraints can be viewed as a minimal abstraction for preventing unrealistic assumptions and excluding prohibitively expensive execution plans, while inclusion constraints can represent ensuring that a proper baseline is included and can serve as a minimal abstraction to ensure implementation plans are sufficiently detailed.
+Since the novelty-utility tradeoff remains persistent even at the 100M scale (see~\Cref{fig:novelty-utility-tradeoff}), this suggests that the same fundamental tradeoff might plague the frontier models used in previous works, although a large-scale study pretraining at frontier-model scale should be performed to validate this explicitly.
 This finding is consistent with recent work from \citet{shashidhar2025yourbencheasycustomevaluation}, which also identified a validity-diversity tradeoff in LLM-generated evaluation questions, where models that produced the most diverse (novel) questions often did so at the cost of lower factual validity (utility).

 \paragraph{Isolation of errors} In~\Cref{fig:error_types}, we plot the distribution of error types among creative artifacts that failed to satisfy the utility predicate in~\Cref{def:creative_utility}.
 The most common error type is hallucination, in which a model outputs an invalid edge or node.
 At smaller scales (1M, 10M), hallucinations dominate by several orders of magnitude compared to other error types, showing that smaller models mostly fail by producing structurally invalid outputs.
 However, at the 100M scale, hallucinations decline sharply and ``invalid path'' errors rise to become nearly equal in frequency.
 Even though scaling can reduce obvious, superficial errors (e.g., ungrammatical sentences, invalid tokens), deeper problems related to logical inconsistency still remain.
 As a result, larger models may appear more creative superficially, but their utility errors become subtler and more semantic.